 For instance, transaction A wants to change row #1 and row #2.
 Transaction B wants to change the same rows, but in different order (row #2, then row #1).
-Here is what hapepens:
+Here is what happens:

 ActiveRecord::StatementInvalidwith a confusing error message

-The internal locking model that MySQL uses to ensure consistency is very complex.
+The internal locking model that MySQL uses to ensure consistency is.
 Also MySQL might lock many more rows that you might expect, especially when you do not have proper database indexes for the relevant statement.
 For updates without indexes, every row in a table gets locked, for example.

 An application-level lock as described below can help you prevent deadlocks caused by concurrent transactions.

-We also some hints for debugging deadlocks in MySQL.
+We also give some hints for debugging deadlocks in MySQL.

 Use locks to ensure that a critical piece of code only runs in a single thread at the same time.
 A lock is also called a "mutex".